 The first step is to conduct a skills analysis for each team member.
 This will enable you to identify any skills gaps and consider what skills – such as agile working, resilience or adaptability – will be important going forward.

 As a leader or manager helping to pivot your organisation in today’s environment, you’re probably extremely busy right now.
 Understandably, then, taking the time to assess your team’s current and future skill needs might not feel like a priority.

-To return to the words of our CEO, Alistair Cox: “See this period of adversity and struggle as an opportunity to proactively strengthen the skills within your teams... your employees will thank you for it, because engaging in something purposeful and positive can help them deal with their own anxieties right now….Furthermore, by investing in them now, you are proactively showing them that you are investing in their future.”
+In the words of our CEO, Alistair Cox: “See this period of adversity and struggle as an opportunity to proactively strengthen the skills within your teams... your employees will thank you for it, because engaging in something purposeful and positive can help them deal with their own anxieties right now….Furthermore, by investing in them now, you are proactively showing them that you are investing in their future.”

 Adam Shapley, Managing Director, Hays New Zealand and Hays IT Australia & New Zealand, began working at Hays in 2001 and during this time has held significant leadership roles across the business including responsibility for multiple specialisms in various locations across Australia & New Zealand.

 In 2018, he was appointed to Hays ANZ Management Board and made Managing Director for Hays New Zealand.

 Adam is also responsible for the strategic direction of the Hays Information Technology business across Australia & New Zealand including driving growth across Digital Technology, Projects & Business Change and IT Operations & Support.

 Sign up for our newsletter and get expert career advice delivered to your inbox.